GTA 6’s Dynamic Economy Will Change Everything

 • Wealthy districts with high prices, luxury goods, and tight security

-• Middle-class zones with balanced markets and active NPCs
+• Middle-class zones with balanced markets and active, predictable NPCs

 • Low-income areas with cheap goods, high crime, and volatile black markets

-• Industrial zones with specialized items and smuggling routes
+• Industrial zones with specialized items and deep smuggling networks

-• Tourist hubs with seasonal price shifts and unique missions
+• Tourist hubs with seasonal price shifts and mission opportunities that come and go

 NPCs React to Scarcity and Opportunity

-• civilians turning to crime when prices spike
+• Civilians turning to crime when the cost of living spikes

 Your Decisions Shape the Entire City